BitcoinDesign/Guide/guide/payments/send.md

 - Lightning node ID
 - Lightning address

+Not that there are also static [invoice types]({{ '/guide/payments/send/payment-request-formats/' | relative_url }}) that can receive payments repeatedly.
+These are less intuitive overall due to their appearance, but could also be considered payment endpoints.

 **Amounts**

-If no amount is provided via an invoicepayment request, manual entry should be simple and convenient so users don’t accidentally send an incorrect amount.
+If no amount is provided via a payment request, manual entry should be simple and convenient so users don’t accidentally send an incorrect amount.
 The amount should be displayed in both bitcoin or satoshi value, as well as the user’s local currency.
 Options to quickly toggle between them should be available.
+More on the [Units & Symbols page]({{ '/guide/payments/units-and-symbols/' | relative_url }}).

 ## Fees